Ericjung008/Loan-Prediction/README.md

 ## Approach
 The following steps were taken to complete the project:
 1. Import libraries and datasets
-2. Cleaning Data
+2. Clean Data
-3. Analyzing Target Variable
+3. Analyze Target Variable
-4. Imputing Missing Values
+4. Impute Missing Values
-5. Creating New Features
+5. Create New Features
-6. Encoding
+6. Encode Categorical Columns
-7. Selecting Best Model
+7. Select Best Model
-8. Optimizing Threshold
+8. Optimize Threshold
-9. Visualizing Five Best Features
+9. Visualize Five Best Features

 ## Model Selection
 The model was chosen based on the highest Receiver Operating Characteristic Area Under the Curve score.